Two-Torsion Subgroups of some Modular Jacobians: Examples

 Let $K$ be the number field defined by $f$

-This is a degree 16 Galois extension, and the above quadritangents are defined over $K$.
+This is a degree 16 Galois extension, and the above quadritangents are all defined over $K$.
 Let $\mathcal{O}_{K}$ be the ring of integers of $K$.
-The equations of the above planes can be homogenised and scaled appropriately to ensure that they are all defined over $\mathcal{O}_{K}$.
-Denote by $QT$ the set of equations of 16 quadritangents to $X$. \begin{note} We view $QT$ as a subset of $K\left( X \right)$, the function field of $X$, where the curve $X$ is viewed as curve defined over $K$. \end{note}
+The equations of the planes described above can be homogenised and scaled appropriately to ensure that they are all defined over $\mathcal{O}_{K}$.
+Denote by $QT$ the set of equations of 16 quadritangents to $X$.
+The quotient of any $2$ elements of $QT$ is a function on the curve $X$.
+Fix an element $l_{0} \in QT$ and let